theobald-software/kb.theobald-software.github.io/content/_archive/erpconnect-services_the-syntax-of-xtractql-and-examples.md

 ---
 layout: page
-title: The Syntax of XtractQL and Examples
+title: ERPConnect-Services - The Syntax of XtractQL and Examples
 description: The Syntax of XtractQL and Examples
 permalink: /:collection/:path
 weight: 2